A characterisation of Lie algebras amongst anti-commutative algebras: Acknowledgements

 \section{Acknowledgements}

-Thanks to James R.~A.~Gray, George Janelidze and Zurab Janelidze for fruitful discussions and important comments on our work.
-We would also like to thank the University of Cape Town and Stellenbosch University for their kind hospitality during our stay in South Africa.
+Thanks to James R.~A.~Gray, George Janelidze, Zurab Janelidze for fruitful discussions and important comments on our work.
+We must thank the editor, Pino Rosolini, and the referee for very useful comments on our work that helped us improve the paper.
+We would also like to thank the University of Cape Town and Stellenbosch University for their kind hospitality during our stay in South Africa, and the Institut de Recherche en Mathématique et Physique (IRMP) for its kind hospitality during the first author's stays in Louvain-la-Neuve.

 [1]{} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}